 - a.
 Documentation and narrative of at least one (1) home visit for evaluation purposes prior to visitation occurring.
 (A visual inspection of the home to ensure the home is appropriate and free of health and safety hazards.); - b.
 At least three (3) non-relative character references; - c.
 Documentation of Child Maltreatment Central Registry, State Police Criminal Record Checks, and Federal Bureau of Investigation (FBI) Criminal Record Checks, if applicable, as required for all household members; and - d.
 Documentation of continuing contact and an annual inspection of the sponsor's home to ensure continued compliance. - 3.
-A mentor is a person who offers supportive services to the child on or off campus such as, shopping, movies, sporting events, etc. A mentor's record shall contain: - a.
+A mentor is a person who offers supportive services to the child on or off campus.
+Examples include but are not limited to, shopping, movies, or sporting events.
+A mentor's record shall contain: - a.
 At least three (3) non-relative character references; and - b.
 Documentation of Child Maltreatment Central Registry Checks, State Police Criminal Record Checks, and FBI Criminal Record Checks, if applicable. - 4.
 A volunteer is a non-paid person who donates their time or service, or both, to an agency or the child.
 A volunteer: - a.
-Who provides direct care, substitutes as staff, and is counted in the staff to child ratio shall meet all qualifications required for a paid employee in that position; and - b.
+Who provides direct care, substitutes as staff, and is counted in the staff-to-child ratio, shall meet all qualifications required for a paid employee in that position; and - b.
 Shall have appropriate supervision by a designated staff person. - 5.
 A student intern is a student or a recent graduate who is undergoing supervised practical training at an agency.
 Student interns: - a.
-Who provide direct care, substitute as staff, and are counted in the staff to child ratio shall meet all qualifications required for a paid employee in that position; and - b.
+Who provide direct care, substitute as staff, and are counted in the staff-to-child ratio, shall meet all qualifications required for a paid employee in that position; and - b.
 Shall have appropriate supervision by a designated staff person.